Riaz Poonawala

-Riaz Husein Poonawala (born 8 May 1961) is an Indian-born cricketer who played for the United Arab Emirates national cricket team.
+Riaz Husein Poonawala (born 8 May 1961) is an Indian-born former cricketer who played for the United Arab Emirates national cricket team.
 Poonawala started his first-class cricket career playing for his native Maharashtra for whom he played 28 games between 1982–83 and 1987–88.
 He later emigrated to the United Arab Emirates for whom he played in the 1994 ICC Trophy.
-Poonawala also competed in two One Day Internationals in the 1994 Pepsi Austral-Asia Cup.
+Poonawala also competed in two One Day Internationals in the 1994 Austral-Asia Cup.